 3. Keep mixing the potatoes every few minutes.

 For this one, I used Gardein Meatballs for the soup but if you can’t find it in your local market, that is ok, the soup will still taste fantastic.
 I have made a couple of versions without them and they were all mouthwateringly good.
-Most of us are always in a hurry and want high heat to cook something really fast, but I highly suggest you cook on medium heat to get the real flavors of the vegetables and spices to shine through.
-I have made that mistake in the past and realized that there is a huge difference in flavor and health benefits.
+I highly suggest you cook on medium heat to get the real flavors of the vegetables and spices to shine through.
+I have made several mistakes cooking my food in high heat in the past and realized that there is a huge difference in flavor and health benefits.

 - Coconut Oil - 1 tablespoon